Darwinism refuted by adverse selection experiments

 predictions, also in the case of adverse selection of instinctive

-behaviour.
+behavior.
 But there is a lot of empirical evidence making

 necessary many ad hoc hypotheses to save the theory.